KuhleJames/Churn-Analysis-Dashboard/README.md

   - Calculate overall churn rate
   - Analyse churn by contract, internet service, and payment method
   - Explore average tenure and charges of churned vs retained customers
-- Used histograms and conditional formatting to identify outliers in Monthly Charges and Tenure.
+- Used histograms to identify outliers in Monthly Charges and Tenure.

 ## PostgreSQL: SQL Analysis
 ### Purpose: